-The Lane Clean Diesel Project was born out of the need to establish a stable, reasonably-priced supply of ultra-low-sulfur diesel and biodiesel in Lane County.
-It was sponsored by Lane Regional Air Pollution Authority (LRAPA) through a grant from the Environmental Protection Agency (EPA), and was designated by Governor Ted Kulongoski as an Oregon Solutions project.
-Lane Metro Partnership headed the project and Good Company provided staffing.
-The project team brought together more than 40 participants from the public and private sectors to bring clean fuel to Lane County.
+The Lane County Clean Diesel project was born out of the need to establish a stable, reasonably-priced supply of ultra-low-sulfur diesel and biodiesel in Lane County, Oregon.
+The project was sponsored by Lane Regional Air Pollution Authority through a grant from the Environmental Protection Agency, and was designated by Governor Ted Kulongoski as an Oregon Solutions project.
+Lane Metro Partnership headed the project.
+The project team brought together more than forty participants from the public and private sectors to bring clean fuel to Lane County.

-- Organize large buyers (state agencies, city government, school districts and private companies) and distributors of diesel fuel in order to create sufficient demand to cost-effectively bring ultra-low-sulfur diesel (ULSD) to Lane County in advance of 2006 EPA requirements.
+- Organize large buyers (state agencies, city government, school districts, and private companies) and distributors of diesel fuel in order to create sufficient demand to cost-effectively bring ultra-low-sulfur diesel to Lane County in advance of 2006 Environmental Protection Agency requirements.

-- The community of Oakridge will be able to benefit from clean fuels as well, due to a commitment from Ed Staub & Sons Petroleum Inc. to include ultra-low-sulfur diesel and biodiesel at its new card lock refueling station in the city of Oakridge.
-The project, which received funding help from the EPA, is expected to be completed by September.
+- The community of Oakridge, Oregon, will be able to benefit from clean fuels as well, due to a commitment from Ed Staub & Sons Petroleum, Inc. to include ultra-low-sulfur diesel and biodiesel at its new card-lock refueling station in the city of Oakridge.
+The project, which received funding help from the Environmental Protection Agency, is expected to be completed by September.